while-basic/simp-proompt/docs/basics/instructions.md

 - Understand complex applications of instruction prompting
 :::

-We will now cover our first prompting technique, *instruction prompting*(@efrat2020turking)(@mishra2022reframing).
+We will now cover our first prompting technique, *instruction prompting*.
 We have already seen simple instructions used in previous articles (e.g. getting an AI to solve the math problem).
 However, we can instruct Gen AIs to do much more complex tasks.

 ### Name Parsing Example